kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

     int v = 9;
     int&& l = v; // error: cannot bind rvlue reference l to lvalue v.

 The rvalue reference j above is not really of any value.
-While we can change the value of a literal, using this trick
+While we can change the value of a literal using this trick

 .. code-block:: cpp